Hugozys/linux-shell/README.md

 ```c++
 make
 ```
-You will see an executable program called `myShell` appearing on your terminal.
-Then simply type `./myShell`, you will see the prompt information, which means you can use the shell already!
+You will see an executable program called myShell appearing on your terminal.
+Then simply type ./myShell, you will see the prompt information, which means you can use the shell already!

 ## Testing
 ---